flyteorg/flyte/rfc/system/5606-json-idl.md

 - *How could this be exploited by malicious attackers?*

 ## 8 Unresolved questions
-I am not sure use UTF-8 format or msgpack to encode and decode is a better option.
+~~I am not sure use UTF-8 format or msgpack to encode and decode is a better option.~~ MsgPack is better because it's more smaller and faster.

 ## 9 Conclusion
-Whether use UTF-8 format or msgpack to encode and decode, we will definitely do it.
+~~Whether use UTF-8 format or msgpack to encode and decode, we will definitely do it.~~ We will use msgpack to do it.